Shazam Product Manager Internship

-This summer, I was a Product Manager Intern at Shazam in London.
+This summer, I completed the Shazam Product Manager internship.
 I was fortunate to be Product Owner for a variety of projects across Shazam’s iOS, Android, Mac & iMessage apps.
 In this blog post, I’m going to briefly talk about two of my larger projects.

 The Mac app quickly became my baby this summer.
 Previously, Shazam for Mac only had Auto Shazam functionality, meaning that it would operate in the background and inform the user when it identified a song.
 The scope of this version involved adding in what we call ‘Manual Shazam’ – in other words, the user can click to initiate a Shazam whenever they want.